wsilva/argo-cd/docs/user-guide/projects.md

 Global projects can be configured to provide configurations that other projects can inherit from.

 Projects, which match `matchExpressions` specified in `argocd-cm` ConfigMap, inherit the following fields from the global project:
-* namespaceResourceBlacklist
+* namespaceResourceBlocklist
-* namespaceResourceWhitelist
+* namespaceResourceAllowlist
-* clusterResourceBlacklist
+* clusterResourceBlocklist
-* clusterResourceWhitelist
+* clusterResourceAllowlist
 * SyncWindows

 Configure global projects in `argocd-cm` ConfigMap: